dragonfly-science/dragonfly-website/content/people/crawford-emma/content.md

 <!--more-->

-Emma Crawford has had a passion for ecology for as long as she can remember.
+After completing her degree in Zoology and Ecology at Massey University, Emma spent three years in rural Japan, teaching English at local schools.
-“When I was little I was always out in the garden lifting up logs and rocks, searching for insects and all sorts of creatures.
-It’s funny, as an ecologist, I do the exact same thing now.”
+“I’ve always had a strong interest in language and culture, especially Japan”.

-Emma spent most of her career in the field as a freelance ecologist, bouncing between the United Kingdom and New Zealand.
-In the United Kingdom, Emma's work involved surveying amphibians, reptiles and bats.
+Emma has spent most of her career bouncing between New Zealand and the United Kingdom as a freelance ecologist.
+Emma's work in the UK involved surveying amphibians, reptiles and bats.
 She has also completed many hours of desk-based sound analysis identifying British bats.

 Her work in New Zealand has covered bird and botanical surveys, the captive rearing of kiwi chicks for Operation Nest Egg, and field and lab work for